LumiSpy/lumispy/CONTRIBUTING.rst

 `HyperSpy developer guide <http://hyperspy.org/hyperspy-doc/current/dev_guide/intro.html>`_ in order to get started and for detailed contributing guidelines.

-The `kikuchypy contributors guide <https://kikuchipy.org/en/stable/contributing.html>`_, another HyperSpy extension, also is a valuable resource that can get you started and provides useful guidelines.
+The :doc:`kikuchipy contributors guide <kikuchipy:dev/index>`, another HyperSpy extension, also is a valuable resource that can get you started and provides useful guidelines.

 Reviewing
 ---------